The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations

-Second, we systematically compare \texttt{Replace} functions, since this function plays an important role in evaluating explanations but no full comparison has been carried out.
+Second, we systematically compare \texttt{Replace} functions, since this function plays an important role in evaluating explanations.
 To do so, we remove tokens from inputs using several \texttt{Replace} functions, then measure how OOD these ablated inputs are to the model.
-We compare methods that remove tokens entirely from sequences of text \cite{nguyen_comparing_2018, deyoung_eraser_2019}, replace token embeddings with the zero embedding or a special token \cite{li2016understanding, sundararajan_axiomatic_2017, arras-etal-2019-evaluating, zaidan_using_2007, sundararajan_axiomatic_2017}, marginalize predictions over possible counterfactuals \cite{zintgraf2017visualizing, kim-etal-2020-interpretation, yi2020information}, and edit the input attention mask rather than the input text (our own proposal).
+We compare methods that remove tokens entirely from sequences of text \cite{nguyen_comparing_2018, deyoung_eraser_2019}, replace token embeddings with the zero embedding or a special token \cite{li2016understanding, sundararajan_2017_axiomatic, arras-etal-2019-evaluating, zaidan_using_2007, sundararajan_2017_axiomatic}, marginalize predictions over possible counterfactuals \cite{zintgraf2017visualizing, kim-etal-2020-interpretation, yi2020information}, and edit the input attention mask rather than the input text.
 Following our argument regarding the OOD problem (Sec.~\ref{sec:ood_argument}), we recommend the use of some \texttt{Replace} functions over others.

-Third, we provide several novel search-based methods for identifying FI-based explanations.
-While finding the optimal solution to $\argmax_e \textrm{Suff}(f,x,e)$ is a natural example of binary optimization, a problem for which search algorithms are a common solution \cite{pirlot1996general, schafer2013particle, baptista2018bayesian}, we are aware of only one prior work that searches for good explanations \cite{fong2017interpretable}.
-We introduce four novel search algorithms for finding good explanations by making use of general search principles \cite{pirlot1996general}.
+Third, we provide several novel search-based methods for identifying FI explanations.
+While finding the optimal solution to $\argmax_e \textrm{Suff}(f,x,e)$ is a natural example of binary optimization, a problem for which search algorithms are a common solution \cite{pirlot1996general, schafer2013particle, baptista2018bayesian}, we are aware of only a few prior works that search for good explanations \cite{fong2017interpretable, ribeiro_anchors_2018, dumodel}.
+We introduce our novel search algorithms for finding good explanations by making use of general search principles \cite{pirlot1996general}.
 Based on experiments with two Transformer models and six text classification datasets (including FEVER, SNLI, and others), we summarize our core findings as follows:

 1. We propose to train models on explanation counterfactuals and find that this leads to greater model robustness against counterfactuals and yields drastic differences in explanation metrics.